 Rule #2: No Cheap Thrills

 Most movies have moments that are very suspenseful where the villain jumps out at the victim as a loud drum plays in the background, the classic cheap thrill.
-Better movies build the same tension and show a harmless situation before attacking violently with the bad guy of the movie.
+Good movies build the same tension and move between harmless situations and attacking violently with the bad guy of the movie seamlessly.
 However, the best scary movies do not use paltry tricks and slowly reveal the impending danger of the villain in the vicinity of the hero.
-Great film directors almost never resort to blunt trickery to entertain their audience.
-They use subtlety and cinematography to lead them into their worst fears.
+Great horror film directors almost never resort to blunt trickery to entertain their audience.
+They use subtlety and cinematography to lead their audiences into their worst fears.

 Rule #3: Understand What is Scary